 AMOS develops intelligent ships and ocean structures, autonomous unmanned vehicles (under water, on the surface and in air) and robots for high-precision and safety-critical operations in extreme environments.

-The most recent round of funding started at the beginning of 2013, with NOK 2 billion from the Research Council over 10 years to 13 research groups, of which NTNU has 4 of the centres.
+The most recent round of funding started at the beginning of 2013, with NOK 2 billion from the Research Council of Norway over 10 years to 13 research groups, of which NTNU has four of the centres.